linroger/FinanceCompendium/IV. Fixed Income/Structured Finance & Securitization/CDOs ABS & Credit Transfer/Primer on Credit Default Swaps- Coleman.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/b144785d-fae6-474f-b043-9e8205747f69/4f03d643ff3e7028d6b1f8c3a48d1a97504e177bcf9bfdc17aacfb1d7b89a9f7.jpg)
 Figure 1 – CDS between parties A and B, with A paying quarterly premiums and B paying loss upon default

-The result of this swap of payments is that party A makes periodic payments as long as the bond issued by C does not default, while A is compensated by receiving  $100, the par value of the bond, if the bond defaults.
-In this sense, A is protected against the default of the bond issued by C, while B is at risk to pay$ 100 upon default.
+The result of this swap of payments is that party A makes periodic payments as long as the bond issued by C does not default, while A is compensated by receiving  \$100, the par value of the bond, if the bond defaults.
+In this sense, A is protected against the default of the bond issued by C, while B is at risk to pay\$ 100 upon default.
 For this reason, one says that party A buys protection and party B sells protection.

 Note one important point.
-Party B must pay $100 upon default but receives the defaulted bond in return.
-Defaulted bonds usually do not go to zero since there is some recovery, although less than $100.
-The net result is that party B does not lose $100 upon default of the bond issued by C, but rather $100 less the recovery value of the bond.
+Party B must pay \$100 upon default but receives the defaulted bond in return.
+Defaulted bonds usually do not go to zero since there is some recovery, although less than \$100.
+The net result is that party B does not lose \$100 upon default of the bond issued by C, but rather \$100 less the recovery value of the bond.

 The CDS described above is said to involve physical delivery, since party A actually or physically delivers the bond to party B upon default.
-Many CDS were in fact structured as physical delivery in the early days of the market, but generally CDS now involve cash delivery where party B pays the net amount of $100 – post-default value of the bond.
+Many CDS were in fact structured as physical delivery in the early days of the market, but generally CDS now involve cash delivery where party B pays the net amount of \$100 – post-default value of the bond.
 As long as markets are relatively well-behaved there should be no difference between physical and cash delivery, and I will ignore any differences.

 # EQUIVALENCE OF CDS AND FLOATING RATE NOTE